metabrainz/listenbrainz-matching-tools/NOTES.md

 TODO:

-- A dash in the first half of a string should be questioned.
+- A dash in the first third of a string should not split the string. (implemented but could be better)
 - Never split inside brackets